Good company and good discourse are the very sinews of virtue. – Isaak Walton

 The established rule seems to be that in the last two hours of a walk, there are route problems.
-We missed a turning off, and took an alternative footpath which looked definite on the map but which had been trampled into oblivion by a herd of cows, dried out, and left the ground transformed into a solid, uneven charnel house of bone-like baked mud.
+We missed a turning off, and took an alternative footpath which looked definite on the map but which had been trampled into oblivion by a herd of cows, dried out, and had left the ground transformed into a solid, uneven charnel house of bone-like baked mud.
 A little further on, it morphed into a semi-mined quarry filled with pools of stagnant, startlingly green slimy water.

 Next we found ourselves detouring to avoid a field of cows with calves, threatening homicide.
 Their leader seeming to be rallying them for an attack, with the strangest and most disturbing sound that echoed down the valley.
 All that stood between us and them was a tiny electric wire.
 We hurried away down the river valley.

 There was a long road-walking session into Presteigne (it’s the law), for a total of 36km, but what was waiting for us was pure heaven: Tim and Susie’s friends were putting us up for the night, and we were welcomed by Cindy and Francis with fabulous hot baths and beer, and a wonderful, home-cooked, enormous fish pie for supper.
 Kindest, loveliest people in the world!